sriram23/react-capstone/README.md

 Welcome to the **Little Lemon Restaurant** website!
 This project is an educational and experimental web application built using **React.js** and styled with **vanilla CSS**.
 It includes two main pages: a landing page and a reservation page, designed to offer a smooth user experience for restaurant visitors.

+You can view the live website here: [Little Lemon Restaurant](https://little-lemon-ten-bay.vercel.app/)

 ## Features

 - **Landing Page**: A welcoming page showcasing the restaurant's details, including the menu, location, and ambiance.